-What is the Cranfield Manufacturing Masters?
+What is the Cranfield Manufacturing Master's?

 How do I apply?

-What do you look for in the submission?
+What do you look for in applications?

-When do I hear from you after the submission?
+When do I hear back after submission?

 Can I email my submission?

-The webform is the only means of submission.
+No, the webform is the only means of submission.

 Can I ask questions?